2002 New York Giants season: Week 10: at Minnesota Vikings

 The Giants took on the Vikings in a midseason contest at the Metrodome.
 The Giants took charge early, with Kerry Collins finding Charles Stackhouse for a 1-yard touchdown to make the score 7–0.
 In the second quarter Ron Dayne ran in for a 30-yard touchdown, with a failed two-point conversion making the score 13–3 at the half.
 Late in the third quarter, Collins found Amani Toomer for an 11-yard touchdown, and the Giants led 19–6 at the start of the fourth quarter.
 While the Giants flourished offensively, Vikings quarterback Daunte Culpepper struggled mightily.
 He completed just 9 of 20 passes, with many of his passes not even close to reaching his receivers.
-Due to his inability to perform and lack of confidence in this contest, Vikings coach Mike Tice decided to have him take the rest of the day off.
+Due to his inability to perform and lack of confidence in this contest, Vikings head coach Mike Tice decided to have him take the rest of the day off.

 To replace Culpepper, Tice put in Todd Bouman, a local product from St. Cloud State University.
 Immediately after he went in, the Vikings' fortunes changed.
 Early in the fourth quarter, Bouman threw a 48-yard bomb to Randy Moss, which set up a 1-yard touchdown by running back Moe Williams.
 The lead was now 19–13 Giants.
 On the next Vikings possession, the Vikings ran a draw play where the fastest man in the NFL, Michael Bennett, took off for a 78-yard touchdown.
 With 8:36 to go, the Vikings were now leading 20–19 in a contest the Giants had dominated.
 The Giants recovered, however, and Tiki Barber ran in for an 8-yard touchdown with 2:43 to go.
 On the two-point conversion, the Giants were thrown a life preserver when a Vikings player dropped an interception, with rookie tight end Marcellus Rivers catching the loose ball to make the score 27–20 Giants.
 The Giants forced a punt on the next Vikings possession when Kenny Holmes sacked Bouman on a third down play to essentially clinch the game.

 Kerry Collins was 25 of 35 for 300 yards and two touchdowns with an interception.
 Tiki Barber added 127 yards on 24 carries with a touchdown, and Ron Dixon caught four passes for 107 yards.